taoshidev/proprietary-trading-network/docs/running_on_mainnet.md

                                                                           Wallet balance: τ0.0
 ```

-4. Edit the default `NETUID=8` and `CHAIN_ENDPOINT=wss://entrypoint-finney.opentensor.ai:443` arguments in `template/__init__.py` to match your created subnetwork.
-Or run the miner and validator directly with the netuid and chain_endpoint arguments.
+4. Run the miner and validator directly with the netuid and chain_endpoint arguments.

+**NOTE - we strongly recommend using a local subtensor to run on mainnet for reliability.
+As a validator, we highly
+recommend using our run.sh script.
+Please read the README in order to see how to run the run.sh script.**

 ```bash
 # Run the miner with the netuid and chain_endpoint arguments.
 python neurons/miner.py --netuid 8  --wallet.name miner --wallet.hotkey default --logging.debug